AleXand3rG/BulbElectrics/README.md

 ### Clone

-- Clone this repo to your local machine using ``
+- Clone this repo to your local machine using `git clone`

-## Documentation

----

 ## Tests